 To fully understand why wars become perpetual, you need to understand the dynamics of conflict.
 If you’re wanting to educate yourself on conflict, the history of past wars and how it shapes the future of the world, and possibly affects future wars, you might be interested in looking at an online degree from an institution like Norwich University or one similar.

 Paul Hensel (Associate Professor of Political Sciences, University of North Texas) identifies in a paper, “Recent research on interstate conflict and rivalry has shown that most conflict occurs between long-time rival countries, and has used enduring rivalries to test propositions on arms races, deterrence, and power transitions.
 Yet most of this research has focused on the dynamics of already-established rivalry; little is known about how adversaries become long-term rivals.
 The present effort attempts to account for the origins of rivalry with an evolutionary model of interstate rivalry that treats rivalry as a dynamic process, evolving out of interactions between two adversaries.
-Empirical analyses reveal that the context of recent relations between two adversaries has a great influence on their conflict behaviour, particularly on their probability of engaging in further conflict along the path toward or away from enduring rivalry.
-As two adversaries accumulate a longer history of conflict, their rivalry relationship tends to become “locked in” or entrenched, with future conflict becoming increasingly difficult to avoid; characteristics of their past confrontations can hasten or reverse this movement toward rivalry.”
+Empirical analyses reveal that the context of recent relations between two adversaries has a great influence on their conflict behavior, particularly on their probability of engaging in further conflict along the path toward or away from enduring rivalry.
+As two adversaries accumulate a longer history of conflict, their rivalry relationship tends to become “locked-in” or entrenched, with future conflict becoming increasingly difficult to avoid; characteristics of their past confrontations can hasten or reverse this movement toward rivalry.”

-If we understand these findings against the background of ‘fourth generation conflict’ we also see that while in ‘classic’ conflict-theatres the adversaries and targets were fairly well defined (such as soldiers, military sites, strategic sites); in modern warfare, not only has the theatre itself become amorphous (arguably global) but the system now contains an unprecedented diversity of actors, many of whom (as non-military) are far more likely to be influenced by history (with family members killed by adversaries, and livelihoods destroyed).
+If we understand these findings against the background of ‘fourth-generation conflict’ we also see that while in ‘classic’ conflict-theatres the adversaries and targets were fairly well defined (such as soldiers, military sites, strategic sites); in modern warfare, not only has the theatre itself become amorphous (arguably global) but the system now contains an unprecedented diversity of actors, many of whom (as non-military) are far more likely to be influenced by history (with family members killed by adversaries, and livelihoods destroyed).

 To see this in a different context; “Our body…” cites Erkki Ruoslahti in Scientific American,” is a community of cells, in which each cell occupies a place appropriate for its tasks on behalf of the whole.
 With the exception of white blood cells, which patrol the body for microbial invaders and tissue damage, normal cells stay in the tissue of which they are part.
 Cancer cells, however, are rogues that trespass aggressively into other tissues.
 Metastasis, the spread of cancer to distant sites in the body, is in fact what makes cancer so lethal.
-A surgeon can remove a primary tumor relatively easily, but a cancer that has metastasized usually reaches so many places that cure by surgery alone becomes impossible.
+A surgeon can remove a primary tumor relatively easily, but cancer that has metastasized usually reaches so many places that cure by surgery alone becomes impossible.
 For that reason, metastasis and the invasion of normal tissue by cancer cells are the hallmarks of malignancy.”

 If we keep this metaphor in mind, we see the general population being akin to a community of cells who, together, form an efficient and productive society.
-If we consider conflict and conflict-provoking ideologies as Cancer-cells- we can start to see that malignancies caused by Cancer do- indeed- model malignancies in society which cause and exacerbate conflicts, eventually leading to failure of societies (or death of the cancer sufferer) without treatment.
+If we consider conflict and conflict-provoking ideologies as Cancer-cells- we can start to see that malignancies caused by Cancer do- indeed- model malignancies in a society which cause and exacerbate conflicts, eventually leading to failure of societies (or death of the cancer sufferer) without treatment.

 The foreign policy surgeons (much like their medical counterparts) try to extract malignancies (such as a dictator, or a regime) but if the idea has spread?
 Then the system may still fail.
 It does not take a great deal of imagination to apply this paradigm to our current “War on Terror” which creates a continuous stream of geographically diverse conflicts (malignancies) regardless of all the interventions (surgeries) which take place.